sti433/notpad/README.md

 📂 Open existing files (.txt and other text formats)
 💾 Save content with Save & Save As
 ✂️ Cut, Copy, Paste, Select All
-🎨 Simple and user-friendly interfac
+🎨 Simple and user-friendly interface

 🛠️ Technologies
 C#